|Cessna 150 |

 Pilots are required to be checked out in the type aircraft they wish to rent by one of our staff instructors.
 A check-out card will be kept on file at the FBO along with a photocopy of your airman's and medical certificates.

-In order to retain rental privileges, pilots are required to maintain 30-day currency, in type, or 60-day for pilots with commercial rating.
-Flight currency must be with our rental aircraft.
+In order to retain rental privileges, pilots are required to maintain 60-day currency, in type.
 Solo night flights, cross-country flights, or IFR operations are prohibited without prior approval by the chief pilot.

 If you are considering renting an aircraft or learning to fly, the following brief descriptions may give you an idea of the capabilities of our rental fleet.